Robert of Gloucester (historian): Manuscripts and versions

 The chronicle survives in two versions; there are seven manuscripts of each.
 Up to 1135 (the death of Henry I, line 9137 in Wright's edition of the longer version), the versions are 'broadly identical', 'but they then have wholly different continuations'.
-The longer version contains almost 3000 more lines, is more detailed, and ends (in the least incomplete manuscript) in 1271.
+The longer version contains almost 3,000 more lines, is more detailed, and ends (in the least incomplete manuscript) in 1271.
 The shorter version only contains a further 592 lines, and ends in the 1280s.
-However, this shorter version adds about 800 lines earlier in the text, some of them deriving from Laȝamon's Brut.
+However, this shorter version adds about 800 lines earlier in the text, some of them deriving from Layamon's Brut.
 The manuscripts of the longer version are: